.png)

 Where Vier Sits in Kortrijk's Restaurant Scene

 Kortrijk punches above its size in Belgian dining.
-A city of fewer than 80,000 residents sustains a competitive tier of serious restaurants that would not look out of place in a larger European city.
 At the €€€ price point, Vier shares a bracket with Table d'Amis (Modern French), Messeyne (Creative), Saint-Christophe (Creative French), and Restaurant Dirkjan Decock (Modern Cuisine).
 Below that sits De Garage, which holds down the farm-to-table category at the €€ tier.
-Vier's position within this peer set is defined by its Gault&Millau recognition and sustained Michelin Plate status (awarded in both 2024 and 2025), which confirm it as part of the recognised upper tier rather than merely a well-reviewed local option.
+Vier's position within this comparable set is defined by its Gault&Millau recognition and sustained Michelin Plate status (awarded in both 2024 and 2025), which confirm it as part of the recognised upper tier rather than merely a well-reviewed local option.

 Farm-to-table cooking in Belgium occupies a slightly different register than in France or the Netherlands.
 The Flemish tradition of precise, ingredient-driven preparation means that produce-led menus here tend toward concentration and technique rather than the rusticity the category sometimes implies elsewhere.
 Vier aligns with that Flemish instinct: the cooking described by Gault&Millau as pure, powerful, and balanced sits inside a tradition where restraint is a formal choice, not a default.